Optimization

 Runtime performance is always a consideration no matter what platform you are targeting and there are a number of guidelines one can follow to ensure Timeflow performs optimally.

 It is best to be strategic with Timeflow behaviors and use as few as possible to achieve the desired results.
-There are tools such as Property Link that propagate data across multiple objects and properties using just 1 component.
+There are tools such as that propagate data across multiple objects and properties using just 1 component.
 This is more efficient than duplicating behaviors or using Channel Links, which require multiple components per game object.

 Any time you have TimeflowObjects or other behaviors which aren't contributing to the animation, it is best to remove them.
 This is also true for any type of component.
 The fewer the better.

 Traditional broadcast and film framerates typically range from 24 to 30 frames per second and most people are quite comfortable watching content at that rate.
-In many cases, using Force Framerate to 30 to 60 fps on Timeflow can improve performance by reducing update calls with no noticeable affect on the animation itself.
+In many cases, using to 30 to 60 fps on Timeflow can improve performance by reducing update calls with no noticeable affect on the animation itself.

 In VR applications 90fps is generally recommended, however this higher framerate mostly has to do with how smoothly the HMD tracks since it occupies the full field of vision, and the human eye refreshes around 60fps.
 When the framerate is under that, it can cause a noticeable lag which is uncomfortable and can induce nausea.
 Therefore, setting Timeflow to a forced framerate of 30-60fps reduces the computation time spent on animation and allows for a higher framerate overall.